official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-5.md

 230

-The Report of the Iraq Inquiry184.
-On the question “Why now?’”, Mr Blair stated:
+184. On the question “Why now?’”, Mr Blair stated:

 “I agree I cannot say that this month or next, even this year or next, Saddam will use his weapons.
 But I can say that if the international community, having made